cweb/unicode-security-guide/page3.md

 * A framework API transforms input to a different character encoding by default.
 * Data is marshalled from a wide string type (multi-byte character representation) such as UTF-16, to a non-wide string (single-byte character representation) such as US-ASCII.
-* Character X in the source encoding doesn't exist in the destination encoding, so the software attempts to find a best match.
+* Character X in the source encoding doesn't exist in the destination encoding, so the software attempts to find a 'best-fit' match.

 In general, best-fit mappings occur when characters are transcoded between Unicode and another encoding.
 It's often the case that the source encoding is Unicode and the destination is another charset such as shift_jis, however, it could happen in reverse as well.
 Best-fit mappings are different than character set transcoding which is discussed in another section of this guide.